“Enjoyment appears at the boundary between boredom and anxiety, when the challenges are just balanced with the person’s capacity to act.”

 Then comes the regret: a feeling that we should have known.
 Something didn’t work out and we envision alternate realities where it could and should have been different.

 An item on the itinerary will be missed.
 The sky will be too cloudy to see that amazing view and you’ll most likely never get another chance to go back to that place.
-A dish at a restaurant that is supposed to be amazing will come out lukewarm and bland.
-A fight might happen with a travel buddy, something may get delayed, or someone might get sick.
+You’ll miss a flight and have to cancel something you really wanted to do.
 Inevitably, something will not go as it appeared in your mind when you planned it.
+That’s the silent agreement we make when we travel, but that doesn’t make it easy.

 Where traveling is concerned we expect it will be nothing short of amazing or we would not make so many monetary and time sacrifices in order to experience it.
 This is why when a vacation hits low points, it’s so much more intense.